1. The National Amateur Dodgeball Association Rules will be used with Tulane University modifications.

 § Team failing to sit in designated team area.

-§ Players refusing to leave the court after being called out.
+§ Players refusing to leave the court after being called out, or excessively delaying their departure from the court.

 § Players arguing an officials call.